 - On June 4,1999, FDA issued an Import Bulletin to the field directing animal food and animal by-products for animal food from France, Belgium, and Netherlands, and egg-containing products, from Belgium offered for entry into the U.S. to be held at the port of entry.

 - On June 11, 1999, FDA issued Import Alert 99-24, "Detention Without Physical Examination of Human Food Products and Animal Feeds Contaminated with Dioxin and/or PCB Compounds".

 On August 23, 1999, FDA issued a guidance representing the Agency's current thinking on possible dioxin/PCB contamination of animal source material in EU countries: Guidance for Industry: Possible Dioxin/PCB Contamination of Drug and Biological Products.

 Melamine has been approved by the FDA for use in packaging, adhesives, filters, and use in other food contact surfaces.
-Thus, there may be low levels of melamine in domestic food as a result of these approved uses in the US.
+Thus, there may be low levels of melamine in domestic food as a result of these approved uses in the United States.
 In other countries, melamine is a frequent component of fertilizers.
-When feed/food become contaminated with both melamine and cyanuric acid, it can be hazardous to both animals and humans via the formation of crystals that block the kidney.
+When feed or food become contaminated with both melamine and cyanuric acid, the combination can be hazardous to both animals and humans because the combination can form crystals that block the kidney.

 - LIB NO 4423 GC/MS method for melamine and analogues

 - Dioxin congener patterns in commercial catfish from the United States and the indication of mineral clays as the potential source

 Heavy metals are inherent to the environment and can be both helpful and harmful, nonetheless, they are frequently present in animal food.
 The difficulty to eliminate these metals from diets is irrefutable as they are naturally absorbed by florae used in animal food production.
 Under the Feed Contaminant program, the FDA routinely tests animal food, including pet food, for heavy metals.